 What are terpenes and flavonoids?

-All the component parts working together produce what scientist have named the “Entourage effect”
+While Terpenes and flavonoids are not cannabinoids, they are compounds found in hemp and other plants.
+All the component parts working together produce what scientist have named the “Entourage effect”.

-What is the Entourage effect and why is it important?
+What is the Entourage Effect and why is it important?